The Best Clothing Layers for Winter in the Backcountry

 The Dasche’s hybrid vest-jacket design combines water-resistant, 80g PrimaLoft Gold Luxe synthetic insulation in the core (front and back) and shoulders and very breathable, stretchy soft-shell fabric in the sides, underarms, and lower arms—creating a jacket that traps heat effectively where your body needs that but also releases heat and moisture, where many jackets with a similar hybrid design do either one thing or the other better.
 My base layer always dried within minutes after my exertion level dropped.
 The uninsulated, stretchy, close-fitting, adjustable and stowable hood moves with your head, fits under any helmet, provides excellent coverage, and cuts some wind while breathing quite well—an ideal middle-layer hood.

-Read my full review of the Beyond Dasche L3 Jacket.
+Read my full review of the Beyond Clothing Dasche L3 Jacket.

 The Best Insulated Jackets for Extra Warmth

-For really cold days of backcountry skiing, ski touring, snowshoeing, hiking and backpacking, and resort skiing, many of us need an insulation layer with extra warmth.
-Here are my top picks for insulated jackets that cross over from moderate-exertion activities in temps well below freezing to three-season backpacking and camping in the mountains.
+For really cold days of backcountry skiing, ski touring, snowshoeing, hiking and backpacking, and resort skiing, many of us need an insulation layer with extra warmth—to wear constantly in severe cold at low exertion levels; to pull on during brief rest breaks, at a belay, or while in camp or outside a yurt; or to have as an emergency piece in your pack.
+Here are my top picks for insulated jackets that cross over from various winter pursuits to chilly, shoulder-season backpacking and camping in temps below freezing.

 The Feathered Friends Helios Hooded Down Jacket.